Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Limitations

 \section{Limitations}

 Our empirical study has several important limitations.
 First, the experiments are restricted to Llama-family models, so the observed relationships may not transfer directly to other architectures or model families.
-Second, our evaluation is conducted on pairwise preference datasets centered on safety and harmlessness, which leaves open whether the same patterns hold in domains such as reasoning~\cite{luowizardmath,yang2024weak}, coding~\cite{luowizardcoder,liu2023your}, or multi-objective alignment.
+Second, our evaluation is conducted on pairwise preference datasets centered on safety and harmlessness, which leaves open whether the same patterns hold in domains such as reasoning~\citep{luowizardmath,yang2024weak}, coding~\citep{luowizardcoder,liu2023your}, or multi-objective alignment.
 Third, our correlation-based findings are based on only eight pipeline/dataset combinations, so they should be interpreted as exploratory empirical evidence rather than definitive statistical laws.
 More broadly, the results in this paper should be viewed as a diagnostic characterization of weak-to-strong failure modes in the evaluated settings, not as a universal account of deception in all alignment pipelines.

-At the same time, we believe the findings remain useful for two reasons.
-First, the paper identifies a measurable empirical risk signal---strong-model variance, or confidence dispersion---that consistently tracks deception across the evaluated settings.
-Second, it provides a confidence-based diagnostic framework that links misfit-inspired bias--variance--covariance analysis to blind-spot evaluation in practical weak-to-strong pipelines.
-Thus, while our results should not be read as a universal law, they do provide a concrete and interpretable way to study when and where weak-to-strong failures emerge.
+The deception metric is an operational diagnostic for identifying high-risk failure regions where weak-model signal is absent, rather than a definitive proof of strategic intent.

+A further limitation is that our study does not test closed-loop mitigation.
+Although strong-model variance is strongly associated with blind-spot deception in our experiments, we do not show that using this signal during training reduces deception.
+For example, we do not use $\mathrm{Var}(\hat r^{\pi^s})$ as an explicit regularizer, early-stopping criterion, checkpoint-selection rule, or data-selection signal.
+Therefore, the practical value of strong-model variance should be interpreted as a candidate early-warning signal rather than a demonstrated intervention.

+Future work should test whether this diagnostic signal can be used actively to reduce weak-to-strong failures.
+Promising directions include penalizing excessive confidence dispersion during training, selecting checkpoints with lower held-out strong-model variance, prioritizing data where weak-model uncertainty and strong-model confidence disagree, or filtering weak labels in regions associated with high blind-spot risk.
+These interventions would provide the closed-loop validation needed to determine whether the diagnostic signal identified here can be converted into a practical mitigation strategy.